healeycodes/healeycodes.com/posts/making-a-text-editor-with-a-game-engine.md

 Let's starting with the most inefficient and naive strategies.
 Storing a document in a simple string would result in input lag because any edit operation would require the *entire string* to be recreated.
 Moving up and down lines, and cutting lines, would be tricky too — the text editor would need to scan for a new line characters and the code would be messy.

-Using a dynamic list isn't that much better than a string.
-Overwriting characters would be efficient and inserting/appending would be quicker than a string.
-But removing a line would still harder than it should be — and text editors need a lot of line logic.
-I think that, like the string case, a single dynamic list would cause input lag.
+Using a dynamic list isn't that much better than a string; overwriting characters would be efficient and so would appending but removing a line would still harder than it should be — and text editors need a lot of line logic.
+I think that, like the string case, a single dynamic list would eventually cause input lag.

 I ended up going with a doubly linked list of rune arrays.

 I felt this was a good mix between something that's quick to code and something that's performant.
 Deleting a line takes constant time, it can be taken out of the list by rewiring its previous element and next element to point to each other and then be garbage collected.
-Inserting or appending to a line is an inefficient operation but, in practice, lines are a fixed size and the cost is negligible.
+Appending to a line is fast but inserting or deleting in the middle is slow but, in practice, lines are a fixed size and the cost is negligible.

 ```go
 // A loaded document is a linked list of connected Lines